Concept by: Carolina Castro

 In this highy interactive and experience-based course, participants will gain an understanding of what SEL is by reflecting on the current issues in their own educational context, steming specific cases to make it more meaningful to them, as well as by producing a SEL implementation plan for their classes.
 We will use as the main reference the most widely used framework created by the CASEL for real implementation scenarios, focusing on 5 main areas: Self-awareness, self-management, social awareness, relationship skills and responsible decision making.

 Teachers will have allocated time to create a SEL implementation plan for their classess during the week and will share it for feedback with peers as the culmination learning event of the course.
 This plan will be potentially a good tool to disseminate the knowledge acquired on SEL to peer teachers at their home institutions.
 Participants will also have the chance to evaluate their own emotional intelligence, practice mindfulness, and acquire recipes and tools for successful SEL practice.

 Teacher participants will have access to a digital platform where they will be able to exchange ideas and materials before, during and after the course and the facilitator will be available for 3 months after the course to follow up on the participants’ progress.

 The course will help the participants to:

-- Learn about the general benefits and challenges of PBL and concretely in ESL/EFL for students and teachers;
+- Learn about the impact of SEL students and teachers;

-- Gain insight into how to implement PBL school wide;
+- Gain insight into the steps to implement SEL school wide;

-- Learn where to find high quality resources such a model PBL units.
+- Learn where to find high quality resources for SEL.